michaverhagen/semi-website/playbook/nomenclature/index.md

 ---
 layout: service-manual-markdown
-title: SeMI, our style; voice and tone in website general for contrib and user
+title:  our style; voice and tone in website general for contrib and user
 ---

 # Glossary and usage